pulumi/pulumi-kubernetesx/README.md

 This enables the use of functions, overloading, type-checking, and many other richer API design tools than are available in the raw Kubernetes API.

-If you are just getting started with Pulumi and Kubernetes, the [Pulumi Kubernetes][pulumi-k8s] introduction is a better place to start.
+If you are just getting started with Pulumi and Kubernetes, the [Pulumi Kubernetes][https://www.pulumi.com/docs/intro/cloud-providers/kubernetes/] introduction is a better place to start.

-[pulumi-k8s]: {{< relref "/docs/intro/cloud-providers/kubernetes" >}}

 ## Installation